TMD Treatment

-The ‘temporomandibular joint’ (TMJ) or commonly known as the ‘jaw joint’, is where the lower jaw connects to the base of the skull.
-The position of this joint is just in front of your ears and it can be felt by opening and closing your jaw while gently pressing this position.
+The temporomandibular joint (TMJ), commonly known as the jaw joint, is where the lower jaw connects to the base of the skull.
+The position of this joint is just in front of your ears, and you can feel it by opening and closing your jaw while gently pressing this position.

 Symptoms may include one or more of the following: